harness/developer-hub/docs/continuous-integration/ci-technical-reference/build-and-push-to-ecr-step-settings.md

 ### Context

-Context represents a directory containing a Dockerfile that kaniko uses to build your image.
-For example, a `COPY` command in your Dockerfile should refer to a file in the build context.
+Enter a path to a directory containing files that makeup the [build's context](https://docs.docker.com/engine/reference/commandline/build/#description).
+When the pipeline runs, the build process can refer to any files found in the context.
+For example, a Dockerfile can use a `COPY` instruction to reference a file in the context.

 ### Labels